nf-dj/robocoin/README.md

 # TensCoin: Bitcoin with AI-friendly Proof of Work

-TensCoin is a Bitcoin fork that reimagines proof-of-work for the AI era.
-By implementing a novel tensor-based mining algorithm inspired by the Learning with Errors (LWE) problem, TensCoin creates the first cryptocurrency that can share hardware efficiently between mining and AI workloads.
+TensCoin is a Bitcoin fork exploring a new approach to proof-of-work designed for the AI era.
+It implements a tensor-based mining algorithm inspired by the Learning with Errors (LWE) problem, aiming to enable efficient hardware sharing between mining and AI workloads.

 ## Why TensCoin?

 Traditional Bitcoin mining using SHA256 has led to specialized ASICs that serve no purpose beyond mining.
-TensCoin takes a different approach:
+TensCoin experiments with a different approach:
-- Mining hardware can be repurposed for AI/ML workloads
+- Mining hardware that can be repurposed for AI/ML workloads
-- Cryptographic security is based on the well-studied LWE problem
+- Cryptographic security based on the well-studied LWE problem
-- Core operations use the same primitives as neural networks
+- Core operations using the same primitives as neural networks

 ## How it Works